 Made possible by NIH grant 3UL1TR002014-03S2, the program is free to all UMMC faculty and staff and features:

 Registrants should first complete the pre-test in HealthStream, followed by the online course components, which must be completed prior to the in-person component.
 After the in-person component, a post-test is required.

-Participants may enroll in the CREW certification course via Healthstream.
+Participants may self enroll in the CREW certification course via Healthstream.
 In Healthstream, please search for Clinical Research Education for the Workforce (CREW) and the online curriculum will appear.

 All faculty and staff interested in expanding their clinical research knowledge are welcome to attend.